GreatGazoe/DreamColorESP/README.md

 MQTT-user and password can be switched on/off and are (of course) adjustable.
-MQTT-status updates are send, colors are send as rgb and hue, saturation and 50% brightness, this because the webserver converts hsb to rgb.
+MQTT-status updates are send, colors are send as rgb and hue, saturation (for conversion I used 50% brightness), this because the webserver converts hsb to rgb.
 Status updates are send to adjustable outTopic name (default is "outTopic").

 Webserver contains OTA-section, binary sketch file can be uploaded ota aswell binary SPIFFS-file (containing HTML, CSS, and config files).
 Just select file